Desmond Jump

 Luis Ortega, known as "Desmond Jump", is a Streetball Exhibition Player, based in Spain.
 He debuted in 2010 with the AND1 sports brand and undertook a tour with the NBA through various European countries.
 He was champion in Spain in the Slam Dunks contest with a record of 73–0, and champion of the NBA 5 United championship and winner of the NBA Tour slam dunk contest.

 Although his stature is short, his specialty is jumping very high, being the player and Dominican to jump more NBA players in the world, including Derrick William, Dwight Howard, Jrue Holiday, Nikola Pekovic, Corey Brewer, Muggsy Bogues and Al Horford.

 Career

 He represented the Dominican Republic at the Novaschool Campus in the province of Malaga in 2011 along with Felipe Reyes and Lennon Álvarez.
 He is a regular guest at street basketball events in Spain like Lavapiés 3x3 and 5x5, NBA 5 United Tour, NBA 3X, and 3X3 NBA BBVA Experience.

-On 2017, he represented Italy in Jump 10 held in China.
+In 2017, he represented Italy in Jump 10 held in China.
 In his career, he has been able to play alongside A C Green, Bruce Bowen, Rolando Blackman, Ron Harper, Derrick William, among others.
 He has vaulted over 5 people to perform a slam dunk.